wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 - ---
 -
 - ### Lesson 13: Exploring Cool Scripts
-	- It's better to store the command information in one variable and create N variables
+	- It's better to store the command information in one variable and create N variables for selectin